-Doing this is not good for your business or brand…
+Doing this is not good for your brand…

 Because if you’re already well known offline or on the social media with a particular brand, Its normal, people looking for you online will search with the brand name already associated with you.